edrewitz/wxdata/Documentation/noaa.md

     4) clear_recycle_bin (Boolean) - Default=True.
 When set to True, the contents in your recycle/trash bin will be deleted with each run of the program you are calling WxData.
 This setting is to help preserve memory on the machine.

+    5) include_extended_grids (Boolean) - Default=True.
+Most NOAA/NWS products have extended grids.
+However, SPC products do not have extended grids.
+        When downloading SPC plots or if the user does not wish to include the extended grids, set include_extended_grids=False.

     Parameters